 - Repair history for structural features (e.g., roof, foundation)

 If you’re working with a real estate professional or attorney, they’ll be helping you to beware, too.
 However, their services also are not free.

+Are you thinking of new construction vs. existing homes?
 Perhaps “forewarned is forearmed” is a phrase you’ve heard from a family member or a coach.
 The phrase is very relevant to making real estate decisions.

 Whether you’re choosing a brand-new farmhouse-style custom home (every appliance can be controlled by an app on your phone) or a gently aging Cape Cod with its original roof intact, each has its pluses and minuses.

-If you think, existing homes are multidimensional and truly unique so why would you want a cookie-cutter McMansion, viewing a model home may change your outlook.
-Nine shades of neutrals and shiplap may not be your thing, but insulation options including cellulose and mineral wool make your Green New Deal heart sing.
+If you think existing homes are multidimensional and truly unique so why would you want a cookie-cutter McMansion?
+Viewing a model home may change your outlook.
+Nine shades of neutrals and shiplap may not be your thing, but insulation options, including cellulose and mineral wool, make your Green New Deal heart sing.

 If you are interested in keeping up with my blogs.
 Please join my free newsletter or my Facebook group, Home Buying & Selling Resource Community.
 If you are on the fence about buying a house, pick up a copy of my book Essential Advice for Buying Your First Home and Navigating Through the Mortgage Loan Process.
 It’s available on Amazon in print, kindle, or audiobook format.